 Who are direct cremations suitable for?

 Direction cremations are suitable for many people; Bowie proved they aren't just for those looking for a cost-effective funeral!

 However, the cheap cost of prepaid funerals is a significant attraction.
-SunLife’s Cost Of Dying Report states the average cost of prepaid direct cremations in the UK in 2020 was around £1,500, less than half the cost of a standard cremation with a ceremony, which is around £3,800.
+SunLife’s Cost of Dying Report states the average cost of prepaid direct cremations in the UK in 2021 was around £1,640, less than half the cost of a standard cremation with a ceremony, which is about £3,765.

 Consider a direct cremation if: